 Get a sim card

 Unlock your phone with your carrier beforehand!
 If you can’t, buying a cheap phone is a great alternative.
-You should immerse yourself in the culture, but I don’t recommend going without data solo.
+You should immerse yourself in the culture, but I don’t recommend going without data solo in a new place.
 A sim card has helped me in so many situations, such as navigating or looking up info.

-An alternative if you can’t get your phone unlocked, or buy a new one, is a hotspot device you can carry with you.
+If you can’t get your phone unlocked, or buy a new one, another option is to buy a hotspot device you can carry with you.

 Do not go to a country without researching the place.
 I cannot stress this enough, so many countries have common tourist scams.
 I’ve avoided most of them, but not all, and plenty of people fall victim without doing proper research.

-Educating yourself is the best way to avoid or reduce problems arising.
+Educating yourself is the best way to avoid or reduce problems.
 You can also see if it “safe” to travel to that destination solo.